Equipment for a Charcoal Procedure

 Kogo / Kougou (香合) (Incense container) : Small ceramic or wooden container used to hold a few kogo kougou small incense container pieces of incense. incense can either be Neriko or Kouboku.
 During Sumidemae the Kogo is brought into the room together with other utensils and Sumi in the Sumitori charcoal container.
 A Kogo can be made in many shapes and forms.
 From simple round to cherry blossom petal shape, an octagon, various animal shapes, moon shapes, etc. Incense from the Kogo is placed in the charcoal fire to create a nice smell as the Sumi gets hotter and hotter.
 Usually there are about three pieces in the Kogo incense container but only two are placed in the fire, one near the fire and a second one more distant from the fire to start burning later and have a continuous fragrance in the Chashitsu.
 To view more shapes of the Kogo please follow this link : Kogo

 Sumi ( 炭 ) (charcoal) : Sumi is an essential part of the tea ceremony.
-During Sumidmae, sumi charcoalvarious sizes of Sumi are used.
+During Sumidmae, various sizes of Sumi are used.
 A big round one called Douzumi is placed to support the following (smaller) pieces.
 Next Sumi pieces are thinner and are layed on the Douzumi.
-Fully round branches of Sumi are used as well as half-cut ones.
-The last piece is half-cut and half the length of all other Sumi.

 Sumitori (炭取 ) (charcoal container): The Charcoal container contains all charcoal container sumitoriequipment needed to re-new the fire under the Kama.
-The container is placed next to the Ro (sunkenhearth) in winter preparation.
+The container is placed next to the Ro (sunken hearth) in winter preparation.
 Utensils are taken from the box and placed for easy use.
 In the container are various sizes of charcoal from big to small, round and half-cut and two Edasumi.
+There is one feather (Haboki), two metal chopsticks (Hibashi), Two rings to move the kettle (Kan), a kettle coaster (Kamashiki), and an insence container (Kougou).

 Edasumi ( 枝炭 ) (white colored branches)